By Steve Beauregard

 The one mile distance I’ve calculated is starting at the ground level exit of the MGM Grand, where it starts at the Las Vegas Strip, all the way to the first entrance to the Flamingo you see on its southern border.
 It’s a safe, sidewalk path all the way along the east side (the MGM side) of Las Vegas Boulevard.

 However this one mile jaunt can be brutal during Las Vegas summers – helped only slightly by taking breaks by stopping in-between casinos for water, beer, ice-cold daiquiris, or all three.

-Other than the Grand Canyon Experience, M&M World, and a Harley Davidson Café, the first ½ mile of the walk is pretty uneventful.
+Other than M&M World and the Hawaiian Marketplace mall, the first ½ mile of the walk is pretty uneventful.
 Of course, there are also interesting (by which I mean “drunk”) people to watch, and lots of souvenir stores in which to browse, but this first ½ mile stretch is pretty much full of chain restaurants and strip malls.

-More likely, your eyes will be focused on the other side of the Strip, where the massive City Center towers will captivate your attention.
+More likely, your eyes will be focused on the other side of the Strip, where the massive Aria/Vdara and Cosmopolitan casino towers will captivate your attention.
 At least it does mine.

 Once there, you’ll find yourself in the heart of the Strip action, passing by the length of Planet Hollywood, then Paris Las Vegas – with its replica Eiffel Tower.

-After passing by the plaza in front of Bally’s, you’ll have to meander a little to your right (East) to use the pedestrian bridges to cross over E. Flamingo Road to the new Gansevoort Las Vegas (formerly Bill’s Gamblin’ Hall).
+After passing by the plaza in front of Bally’s, you’ll have to meander a little to your right (East) to use the pedestrian bridges to cross over E. Flamingo Road to the Cromwell.

 From there, you’ll cross under the pedestrian bridge that goes toward Caesars Palace, and the first, most southern entrance to the classic Flamingo Hotel and Casino will be on your right.